Federko/brawler-client/README.md

 -

 * Compositing: Blockout
-* Movements+Attacks: Capsule Movement with prediction and extrapolation (walking and idle)
+* Movements: Capsule Movement with prediction and extrapolation (walking and idle)
+* Camera Locking
 * Tooling: Import an FBX and generate a Prefab
 * Lobby+Audio: player registration (canvas), register webcam shot and microphone